Author: Nitika Khaitan

 Special courts are an oft-touted solution to the judicial delays plaguing Indian courts.
-Legislative and executive leaders, civil society members, and even judges often resort to calls for special courts when faced with case pendency, particularly in heinous cases of sexual assault, etc. However, inspecting laws and judicial orders setting up special courts shows inconsistencies in the conceptualisation and implementation of special courts, rendering them largely ineffective.
+Legislative and executive leaders, civil society members, and even judges often resort to calling for them when faced with case pendency, particularly in heinous cases of sexual assault, etc. However, inspecting laws and judicial orders setting up special courts shows inconsistencies in the conceptualisation and implementation of these courts, rendering them largely ineffective.
 This commentary shows how special courts remain in name alone in such a scenario.
-It argues that without necessary structural changes, special courts will continue reflecting the same problems as the judiciary instead of solving them.
+It argues that without necessary structural changes, such courts will continue reflecting the same problems as the judiciary instead of solving them.

 Judiciary, judicial reform, case pendency, judicial delay, fast-track courts, speedy justice.

 Special courts, i.e. courts empowered to look at only a specific category of cases, are a widely-touted solution to several problems of the Indian judiciary.
 First, Indian courts suffer delays and backlogs (Datta & Rai, 2021).
 Lawmakers often invoke these courts to speed up the disposal of the case categories they are empowered to adjudicate and help eliminate the overall pendency of cases (Sakshi, 2017).
 Second, regular courts lack the infrastructure required under certain laws, such as vulnerable witness courtrooms under the Protection of Children from Sexual Offences Act, 2012 [POCSO].
 Laws such as POCSO that require extraordinary arrangements allow these courts to be established under them (Smruti Tukaram Badade v.
 State of Maharashtra & Anr., 2022).